BradGreig/brownlow-predictor/docs/index.md

 | 9 | Isaac Heeney | Sydney | 25 |
 | 10 | Zach Merrett | Essendon | 25 |

+*<small>Prediction for the 2024 AFL Brownlow medal using our SBI model.
+Assumes 3-2-1 voting only. </small>*

 For the most part, this top 10 is fairly similar to those provided by our random forest approaches above.
 The top 3-4 remain the same, however, there are few changes in the bottom half of the table.
 Tom Green, Zak Butters and Isaac Heeney in place of Adam Treloar, Rowan Marshall and Harry Sheezel.
 SBI at least removed the ruckman!

 ### Performance Against Actual Result